 “e-Civic Education & Entertainment is the acquisition of knowledge.
 As important as it is, knowledge cannot take the place of wisdom.
 Recognize that formal education may or may not be a solid basis for responsible self-confidence.
-If academic degrees have increased knowledge but have diminished wisdom, then formal education have diminished wisdom, then formal education has become counter-productive.”
-In this regard, more Africans and non-African friends should be able to understand how/why to use this quick reference and resource “Country Manuals on African Nation States”, which I assembled it in the last 28 years.
+If academic degrees have increased knowledge but have diminished wisdom, then formal education has diminished wisdom, then formal education has become counter-productive.”
+In this regard, more Africans and non-African friends should be able to understand how/why to use this quick reference and resource “Country Manuals on African Nation States”, which I assembled in the last 28 years.
 The Africans especially in the diaspora should be able to understand and co-operate with such indigenous initiatives.

 Meantime, I should like to sternly note esteemed readers that some little or idle minds are always ready to blame others and deny credit space where it’s due!
-The problem with closed minded people is that their mouse is always opened.
-Here “Country Manuals on African states” which can perhaps be considered tip of the iceberg, re-wrote on each African nation state in a reliable and understandable way.
+The problem with closed minded people is that their mouse is always open.
+Here “Country Manuals on African states” which can perhaps be considered a tip of the iceberg, re-wrote on each African nation state in a reliable and understandable way.
 Though, at last I have to cheer up with such a local phrase “chiggre yellem,” as my countrymen usually term it in the official language “no problem”, the general public have its own choice at last.

-I am now proud to be an Ethiopian producer of such collected volume estimated 18,500+ pages over the African continent.
+I am now proud to be an Ethiopian producer of such collected hyper volume estimated at 18,500+ pages over the African continent.
 Yes, I hopefully can be part and parcel of this process in the foreseeable future, to contribute immensely to an even greater success.
 That would be a fantastic honor for me.